Reviewed by Dr. Irish on 28 April 2023

-Hairy Foot Pads
+4. Hairy Foot Pads

 The overproduction of keratin may make it look as if your dog’s paw pads are growing hair.
 The appearance looks spiny and sharp and may contribute to pain when walking.

 Signs of thickening skin that looks cracked and raw could be the first sign of hyperkeratosis.
 It’s tempting to try and file away that extra skin but don’t do it.

 Once the extra skin is removed, you might be able to improve your dog’s comfort by applying veterinarian approved balms or ointments.
 Keep your dog in top condition with healthy, veterinarian approved diets, appropriate exercise, and follow-up care.

 I want to thank you for taking the time to read this post.
 If you were able to learn something from this, please take a second to share.
-It helps me keep this blog running!Share!
+It helps me keep this blog running!